-A crucial step in curating rolling forecasts is assessing possible financial outcomes using certain drivers and assumptions .
-This gives the organizations a view of the possible scenarios that it may have to adapt to, depending on the drivers that the organizations uses.
+A crucial step in curating rolling forecasts is assessing possible financial outcomes using certain drivers and assumptions.
+This gives the organization a view of the possible scenarios that it may have to adapt to, depending on the drivers that the organization uses.
 As new information becomes available or recent trends appear, the forecast can be updated and current possible outcomes ascertained.
 Having advanced knowledge of likely or possible scenarios or outcomes helps organization management make better decisions.

 Until science finds a way to perfect the time machine or significant advances are made in crystal ball technology, a 100% reliable method for predicting the future will remain a dream.
 But if you use rolling forecasts, you can chart out a clear course for the coming fiscal year and beyond while maintaining the flexibility to make smart business decisions if things take an unexpected turn.

 Every organization or business looks at achieving substantial growth and profits.
 However, when there is an opportunity to convert substantial growth into massive growth, a risk like that needs consideration.
 With rolling forecasting, there are no risk factors involved, and even then, we can talk about achieving massive growth.
 All rolling forecast demands is a change in the process that is flowed.
 And in exchange,

 - It helps you identify opportunities and risks, even in a dynamic environment.